hekonsek/dkr/readme.md

 - mounting host user home and setting up $HOME variable
 - creating Bash "proxy" scripts for installed commands
 - ensuring that installed commands are included in $PATH
+- telling Docker to use current user instead of root

 ## Usage